rabbitmq/rabbitmq-website/site/monitoring.md

 node is running out of disk space but not always easy to tell why.
-This is where application metrics come in: they can help identify a run-away publisher, a repeatedly failing consumer, a consumer that cannot keep up with the rate, even a downstream service that's experiencing a slowdown (e.g. a missing index in a database used by the consumers).
+This is where application metrics come in: they can help identify a run-away publisher, a repeatedly failing consumer, a consumer that cannot keep up with the rate, or even a downstream service that's experiencing a slowdown (e.g. a missing index in a database used by the consumers).

 Some client libraries and frameworks